 Late payments were impacting revenue at a logistics and transportation company with over 100,000 customers and thousands of facilities worldwide.
 Slim margins for services rendered meant our client had a low tolerance for late payments.
 The director of billing believed that on-time payment required education and proactive customer communications.
-But the sheer volume of late paying customers made the task of following up labor intensive and inefficient for the business.
-They needed better clarity into which customers required follow up as well as a better way to predict customer behavior related to on time payments.
+But the sheer volume of late-paying customers made the task of following up labor-intensive and inefficient for the business.
+They needed better clarity into which customers required follow-up and a better way to predict customer behavior related to on-time payments.

 The director of billing had recently completed a machine learning course taught by a Synaptiq consultant.
 He approached us about piloting a project he believed would improve his team’s productivity.
-With machine learning to help delinquency tracking and behavior analytics, he hoped to focus his team on obtaining payments, reducing late payments overall, and increasing revenue for the business.
+With machine learning to help delinquency tracking and behavior analytics, he hoped to focus his team on obtaining payments, reducing overall late payments, and increasing revenue for the business.